(c) 2024 PillSync.com

 • Take ZOKINVY exactly as your healthcare provider tells you to.

 • Do not stop taking ZOKINVY without talking to your healthcare provider.
-Your healthcare provider my change your dose of ZOKINVY if needed.
+Your healthcare provider may change your dose of ZOKINVY if needed.

-• Your healthcare provider will provide you with the dose you should be taking.
-The dose is based on body size (height and weight).
+• Your healthcare provider will prescribe your dose of ZOKINVY based on your body size (height and weight).

 • Take ZOKINVY 2 times a day with morning and evening meals.